Building the Fintech Dream

 Modern compliance platforms detect and prevent financial crime by unifying onboarding, monitoring, screening, and reporting into one intelligent ecosystem.
 Here’s how they strengthen fraud prevention without slowing down legitimate users.

-1. Stronger KYC and Enhanced KYB Onboarding Singapore Processes
+1. Stronger KYC and Enhanced KYB Onboarding Processes

 - Verify personal and business identities in real time

-- Screen applicants against sanctions, PEP, and adverse media lists
+- Screen applicants against sanctions, PEP, and adverse media databases

-- Identify UBOs and unwrap complex ownership chains
+- Identify UBOs and unwrap complex ownership structures

-FlexComply enhances this process by validating IDs from 195+ countries, detecting liveness fraud, and generating adaptive risk scores as new behaviour emerges.
-These capabilities align with evolving RegTech AML Singapore expectations for digital, accurate, and continuous KYB.
+FlexComply enhances this entire lifecycle by validating IDs from 195+ countries, detecting liveness fraud, mapping ownership networks, and updating risk dynamically as new behaviour emerges.
+These capabilities align with MAS expectations in Singapore as well as broader global RegTech AML standards for accurate, digital onboarding and continuous monitoring.

 2. Real-Time Monitoring With Behavioural Intelligence